pldn/LDWizard-old/docs/design.md

   - There may be a limit to the file size that can be held in browser memory.

-  - There may be a limit to the file size that can be submitted within one HTTP request without receiving a timeout signal from the server.
+  - There may be a limit to the file size that can be submitted within one HTTP request without receiving a timeout signal from the server.  **See [#upload-from-url]().**

 - Automatically recognize the file format: